ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

     > Do not forget replacing the `-email` example value shown here with the one you want!

     ~~~sh
-    $ pveum user add mgrsys@pam -comment "PVE System Manager" -email "mgrsys@homelab.cloud" -firstname "PVE" -lastname "SysManager" -groups pvemgrs
+    $ pveum user add mgrsys@pam -comment "PVE system's manager" -email "mgrsys@homelab.cloud" -firstname "PVE" -lastname "SysManager" -groups pvemgrs
     ~~~

-    The command line above has created the `mgrsys` user within the `pam` realm (`@pam`) and also included it in the `pvemgrs` group.
-You can check this on the PVE web console.
+    The command line above creates the `mgrsys` user within the PVE node's `pam` realm (`@pam`), while also including it in the `pvemgrs` group.
+You can check this on the PVE web console:

     ![New user on user management screen](images/g008/new_user_on_user_management_screen.webp "New user on user management screen")

-2. Since the PVE's pam realm has two factor enforced, the `mgrsys` user needs its TOTP enabled too.
+2. Since the PVE's pam realm has the two factor authentication enforced, the `mgrsys` user needs its TOTP enabled too.
 Go then to the `Datacenter\Permissions\Two Factor` page and `Add` a new `TOTP` entry:

     ![Selecting the TOTP option in the Datacenter Permissions Two Factor page](images/g008/datacenter-perms-tfa-add-totp-option.webp "Selecting the TOTP option in the Datacenter Permissions Two Factor page")